wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/testing.md

 {{< /note >}}
 A node started programmatically via the `DriverDSL` can be configured to use a remote database.
-The JDBC driver JAR needs to be added as a Gradle runtime dependency for the `node` module in `build.gradle`.
+The JDBC driver `.jar` needs to be added as a Gradle runtime dependency for the `node` module in `build.gradle`.
 The file already contains conditional addition of JDBC dependencies of supported databases.
-For a given JDBC dependency, copy it outside of the conditional to ensure that it is always gets added to the node JAR.
+For a given JDBC dependency, copy it outside of the conditional to ensure that it is always gets added to the node `.jar`.

 For each node, pass JDBC/database properties described in Node configuration via the `customOverrides` parameter of the `startNode` method, e.g.: